-Other features you might look for when shopping for a circular saw are an electric brake to stop the blade quickly and a shaft lock to change blades easily.
-Manufacturers also make left-handed saws, that are more comfortable and safer for people who are left-handed.
+Other features you might look for when shopping for a circular saw are an electric brake to stop the blade quickly, and a shaft lock to change blades easily.
+Manufacturers also make left-handed saws that are more comfortable — not to mention safer — for lefties.

-When buying a cordless saws, look for a lithium-ion battery, which will hold a charge much longer than other batteries.
-Be aware that some merchants may sell saws without a battery at a much lower price.
-A good lithium-ion battery can set you back $75 to $100 or more, so you're better off purchasing a saw that comes bundled with a battery.
-A good example of a versatile cordless circular saw for home use is the above-pictured Dewalt DC390K 6-1/2" 18-volt Cordless Circular Saw Kit ($174 via "DEWALT25" with free shipping, a low by $15 ).
-A good quality corded model is pictured-left, the Skil 7 1/4" 15-amp Circular Saw ($79 with free shipping, a low by $8).
+When buying a cordless saw, look for a lithium-ion battery, which will hold a charge much longer than other battery types.
+And be aware that some merchants may sell saws without a battery at a much lower price.
+A good lithium-ion battery can set you back $75 to $100, so you're better off purchasing a saw that comes bundled with a battery.

-Again, this kind of saw comes as either a battery-powered or corded model.
-The corded saws are lighter, which is an advantage when cutting with them for an extended period of time.
-They're also less expensive than the corded models: the above-pictured Black & Decker JS515 4.5-amp Variable Speed Jig Saw ($19.98 with $5.99 s&h, a low by $4) is a good example of a cordless jig saw.
+Again, this kind of saw comes in either a battery powered or corded models.
+The corded saws are lighter, which offers an advantage when cutting for an extended period of time.
+They also tend to be less expensive than cordless models.

-This saw has a wide push-and-pull reciprocating blade in a heavy-duty housing the size and heft of a small fire log, and is the perfect tool for demolition.
-The Dewalt DW304PK 10-amp Reciprocating Saw ($79.86 with free shipping, a low by $8) can be used to cut through wood, drywall, nails, other metals, pipes, aluminum siding, plastic, and just about any other material you can think of.
+This saw has a wide push-and-pull reciprocating blade in a heavy-duty housing, with the size and heft of a small fire log.
+As this rugged construction might suggest, a reciprocating saw is the perfect tool for demolition.
 If you're going to do any significant tear-down, you need this saw.

-Although it comes both corded and cordless, the average homeowner won't want to spend the $150 for a cordless one when you can buy a good, much lighter, corded model for much less.
-Look for a reciprocal saw with orbital action, variable speeds, and tool-free blade changes.
+Although they come in both corded and cordless versions, the average homeowner won't want to spend the $150 (on average) that a cordless model costs when you can buy a much lighter corded model for much less.
+Look for a reciprocating saw with orbital action, variable speeds, and tool-free blade changes.
 Buy extra blades, too; with heavy use, these blades don't stay sharp for long.

-The table saw is much like a circular saw turned upside down and permanently mounting in a housing.
-When it comes to making long cuts — like ripping an 8-foot 2x10" board in half lengthwise, it is the perfect tool.
-A table saw, like the Rockwell RK7240.1 13 Amp 10-Inch Table Saw with Stand ($129.99 with free shipping, a low by $40) is also a more accurate alternative to the circular saw for cutting across the grain and doing miter and bevel cuts: it makes precise cuts because as you feed the wood to the blade, the cut is perfectly visible, and a side rail guides and holds your material in place.
+The table saw is like a circular saw turned upside down and permanently mounted in a housing.
+When it comes to making long cuts — like ripping an 8-foot 2x10" board in half lengthwise — this is the perfect tool.
+A table saw is also a more accurate alternative to the circular saw for cutting across the grain and doing miter or bevel cuts.
+Its precision stems from greater cutting visibility and a side rail that guides and holds your material in place.

-A general rule of thumb for wood shop table saws: the bigger table the better.
-The overall weight of a table saw can vary and if you're interested in a more portable table saw, look for a collapsible platform.
+A general rule of thumb for home table saws is: the bigger the table, the better.
+The overall weight of a table saw can vary, and if you're interested in a more portable table saw, look for a collapsible platform.
 If the saw will be stationary in your shop, go for a heavier model.